kaungmyat999/MSU/README.md

 # MSU
-This is an open-source library for MSU
+This is an open-source Admin DashBoard software for Myanmar Student Union ( MSU ) and meant for non-profit organizations which need software for management.